Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/SamiPhoenix/Michael.md

-This analysis examines the **conservation status of species** across different taxonomic classes and kingdoms, based on data from the **IUCN Red List** (`SpeciesByKingdomAndClass.csv`).
+This analysis examines the **conservation status of species** across different taxonomic classes and kingdoms, based on data from the **IUCN Red List**.
 The IUCN Red List is the world’s most comprehensive inventory of the global conservation status of biological species.

 **What we will do:**